Uni-ISP: Toward Unifying the Learning of ISPs from Multiple Mobile Cameras: Applications

 \subsection{Inverse and Forward ISP}

-\paragraph{Settings.} We compare \methodabbr with previous ISP learning methods, including CycleISP~\cite{zamir2020cycleisp}, CIE-XYZNet~\cite{afifi2021cie}, InvISP~\cite{xing2021invertible}, and ParamISP~\cite{kim2023paramisp}.
+\paragraph{Settings} In the context of ISP learning, in addition to the forward ISP, inverse ISP enables raw-domain enhancements (e.g., HDR rendering, deblurring) from sRGB inputs when RAW data is unavailable, consistent with prior works \cite{kim2023paramisp,xing2021invertible,afifi2021cie}.
+We compare \methodabbr with previous ISP learning methods in both inverse and forward ISP learning, including CycleISP~\cite{zamir2020cycleisp}, CIE-XYZNet~\cite{afifi2021cie}, InvISP~\cite{xing2021invertible}, and ParamISP~\cite{kim2023paramisp}.
 All methods are retrained on the FiveCam dataset and we train two versions of baseline methods.
 The first version is trained on the mixed dataset, where sRGB-XYZ image pairs of all five cameras are used for training.
 The second version is trained on every single camera separately.
 Our \methodabbr only trains a single version on the mixed dataset, with solely the self-camera training objective.

-\paragraph{Results.} For the first version, we show quantitative results in \Cref{tab:self-isp-inv-for-isp}, and qualitative results in~\Cref{fig:exp-self-isp-inverse} and~\Cref{fig:exp-self-isp-forward}.
+\paragraph{Results} For the first version, we show quantitative results in \Cref{tab:self-isp-inv-for-isp}, and qualitative results in~\Cref{fig:exp-self-isp-inverse} and~\Cref{fig:exp-self-isp-forward}.
 By observing the images and difference maps, our \methodabbr has less error compared to other methods in both two tasks, which is consistent with the numeric results shown in~\Cref{tab:self-isp-inv-for-isp}.
-For the second version, results in~\Cref{fig:single-dev-comp-bar} demonstrate our \methodabbr still outperforms all previous methods when previous methods are trained on a single device separately, i.e., five models for each previous method.
+For the second version, results in~\Cref{fig:single-dev-comp-bar} demonstrate our \methodabbr still outperforms all previous methods even when previous methods are trained on a single device separately, i.e., five models for each previous method.
 In contrast, for our \methodabbr, we only need to train a single model.